 Once you start to ask questions like these, answers will begin to present themselves.
-Once you have a better idea of the direction you want to go, plop yourself down in front of your computer immediately and get to work.
+After you have an idea of the direction you want to go, plop yourself down in front of your computer and get to work.
 Inspiration and clarity will point you in the right direction.

-So, now that I’ve preached at you about creating great content, let’s focus on something even more difficult: getting all that wonderful content in front of an audience.
+Now that I’ve preached to you about creating killer content, let’s focus on something even more difficult: getting all that content in front of an audience.